AmazingAmpharos/OoT-Randomizer/README.md

 Similar to the tunic color options, you can change Navi's color for each of her different kinds of targets.

+## Navi sound options

+Similar to the low health sound option, you can change the sound Navi makes while targeting or when she has a hint for you.

 ## Chest size matches contents

 `correct_chest_sizes`: Major items will appear in a large chest and other items in small chests.
 There are a few places that cannot be correctly updated: